 The code lines below compute the positive/negative score, and finally the sentiment score.

 The model found 14 positive words and 4 negative words, and the final sentiment score was 10.
 This tells us that the quarterly result for Q4 2015 was good from the management’s perspective.
 The word cloud below shows some of the positive/negative words that were picked from the text document on which we ran the model.

 Validate our sentiment analysis model – let us check the quarterly performance numbers to confirm the positive sentiment score generated by our model.
 As can be seen, Eicher Motors posted a strong quarter.
 EBIT growth was around 72% y/y on a strong sales volume of 125,690 motorcycles.
 The strong results were despite the production shutdown for few days which was caused by the floods experienced during the quarter at its production facility.

-The chart on the right shows the stock market’s reaction to Eicher Motors strong results on the day of earnings result announcement.
+The chart below shows the stock market’s reaction to Eicher Motors strong results on the day of earnings result announcement.
 The stock opened at around 17100 levels, made a big move touching an intraday high of around Rs.18500, and finally closed at Rs.
 18,175.

 This was a basic introduction to sentiment analysis.
 The model above can be made more robust and fine-tuned further.
 In future posts, we will try to cover other sentiment analysis approaches and attempt to build a model around them.

 QuantInsti has been actively participating in conferences on sentiment analysis and was one of the lead marketing and education partner at the recently held “Sentiment analysis in Finance” conference in Singapore, 2016.
 Rajib Ranjan Borah, Co-founder & Director of iRageCapital Advisory Pvt.
 Ltd, & QuantInsti was one of the esteemed panelists for the session, “New Paradigms for Sentiment Analysis Applied to Finance” at the conference.